Cook, Learn, and Share to Fight Hunger.

 • Think creamy white bean soup drizzled with truffle oil, a colorful three-bean salad with a zesty vinaigrette, or a rich black bean chili simmered with aromatic spices.

-• Beans can be mashed, fried, baked, or simmered, and they pair well with a wide range of flavors.
+• They can be mashed, fried, baked, or simmered and pair well with a wide range of flavors.

 • Their earthy notes complement herbs like rosemary and thyme, while their creamy texture harmonizes with acidic ingredients like tomatoes and citrus.